risc0-labs/risc0-lido-accounting-oracle/README.md

 just test
 ```

-Attempting to run tests with `cargo test` will fail unless they can generate proofs locally.
+Attempting to run tests with `cargo test` will fail unless you can generate proofs locally, and even then it will take a long time.

 ## Usage